Kamaleshkamalesh2005/AutoViz-AI-Universal-Data-Visualization-Dashboard/README.md

 ### Upload & Load
 - Upload any CSV file via the sidebar
 - Automatically parses and loads the dataset with Streamlit caching for performance
-- Bundled sample dataset (Global Air Pollution) available for instant preview
+- Bundled sample dataset available for instant preview

 ### Smart Column Detection
 Automatically detects and classifies every column into: